Ellie Kisyombe: Background

+Education

+Kisyombe has given various accounts of her education.
+She claimed, in a 2019 interview with the Irish Times, that after her twins were born in Malawi (which was 2000 or early 2001), she was "dispatched to Johannesburg to finish her schooling".
+However, in interviews for the book 'Refugee Entrepreneurship: A Case-based Topography', which was published four months before the Irish Times article, she claimed to have been "sent to study at Bristol University in the UK, but did not graduate, having interrupted her studies following the death of her father in the early 2000s, and returned to Malawi.".
+Separately, The Sunday Times reported that, according to her official record with Irish authorities, she attended Bristol University between 2007 and 2010.
+In fact, both of these accounts transpired to be untrue.
+Bristol University stated, in response to a Freedom of Information request, that they have no record of her attendance at the university at any time.
+Kisyombe's LinkedIn page states that she holds a "Bachelor of Applied Science (B.A.Sc.) - Community Development 2016-2020" but without specifying any institution.

 Career

 Activism

 Kisyombe began her activism by volunteering with the Irish Refugee Council where she met café owner and Irish Examiner food columnist Michelle Darmody with whom she founded Our Table, initially catering events at venues such as the Irish Museum of Modern Art.
 They held a pop-up café in the Project Arts Centre in 2016, first as a two-day event which was extended to three-months.
-The project highlights the lack of facilities for food preparation in Direct Provision centres and advocates for the ending of the Direct Provision system.
+The project highlights the lack of facilities for food preparation in direct provision centres and advocates for the ending of the direct provision system.
 After this, Kisyombe was invited by Darina Allen to undertake a three-month internship at Ballymaloe Cookery School.
 She is now the volunteer director of the company.
 Our Table have supplied a line of hot sauces, sold by The Good Food Store, and Kisyombe runs a food stall in Dublin since January 2018 with hopes of opening a kitchen that would serve as a training space.

 Alongside Sinéad Burke, Eileen Flynn, and Mari Kennedy, Kisyombe was on a panel hosted by Miriam O'Callaghan at Electric Picnic in 2017 for The Women's Podcast.
 She is also active in the Movement of Asylum Seekers in Ireland, and has spoken out about her experiences of racism in Ireland.
 She appeared in Hozier's Nina Cried Power video with other activists.